 Godzilla: King of the Monsters is going to earn its grand title, with three classic Toho creatures - Rodan, Mothra & Ghidorah - making their Hollywood debut.
 In Gareth Edwards' 2014 Godzilla, the nuclear lizard faced down against the M.U.T.O.s, an original creation for the Warner Bros/Legendary release.
 The sequel, however, is kicking things up a notch with even more Titans in Godzilla: King of the Monsters.

-Rodan, Mothra & Ghidorah are icons that sit just below Gojira in the pantheon of classic Kaiju movies, with each playing a key part in Godzilla-creator Toho canon.
-That the trio would be appearing in King of the Monsters - their first time in a West-produced movie, was confirmed all the way back in 2014, with them each subsequently teased during Kong: Skull Island's post-credits scene (that film also part of the MonsterVerse, which is building towards 2020's Godzilla vs. Kong).
+Rodan, Mothra & Ghidorah are icons that sit just below Gojira in the pantheon of classic Toho/Godzilla movies, with each playing a key part in Godzilla-creator Toho canon.
+That the trio would be appearing in King of the Monsters - their first time in a Hollywood-produced movie, was confirmed all the way back in 2014, with them each subsequently teased during Kong: Skull Island's post-credits scene (that film also part of the MonsterVerse canon/timeline, which is building towards 2020's Godzilla vs. Kong).

-Now, though, we've got a proper look at the reimagining of these creatures in the first official trailer for Godzilla: King of the Monsters, as well as in several marketing materials since its release.
-Gojira is undoubtedly the star of the show (along with Millie Bobby Brown, once again taking on terrifying giant creatures), but what's got everybody talking is the new MonsterVerse additions - awoken to stop a human-made cataclysm.
+Godzilla is, of course, the main star of the Godzilla: King of the Monsters movie (in addition to the human stars, such as Millie Bobby Brown, Vera Farmiga, and Ken Watanabe), but what's got everybody talking is the new MonsterVerse additions - awoken to stop a human-made cataclysm.
 Here's everything we know.